 Sustainability is not just a trend, it is a necessity.
-Unfortunately, just like period, this lifestyle is also still a bit of a luxury.
+Unfortunately, just like periods, this lifestyle is also still a bit of a luxury.
 This is where we come in.

-As a sustainable company, we in the SELENACARE team try to act as environmentally friendly as possible and develop the right products for everyday life in harmony with nature.
+As a sustainable company, we at SELENACARE try to act as environmentally friendly as possible and develop the right products for everyday life in harmony with nature.
 From recycling in the office to product development.
 Zero Waste period products that are durable due to their high quality and at the same time affordable for as many people as possible.

 What makes a product sustainable?